My rating: 4 stars

 Although it takes place three years after the events reported in the first book (which I will not spoil in this review), it’s connected with it by mentioning how Isabella dealt with the personal consequences of her first trip to Vystrana and how the investigation following her discoveries about dragon bones was disrupted by a robbery.

 Isabella’s second adventure, which is detailed in this book, took her to Eriga, but first she had to face a challenge as difficult as her expedition: her family, more precisely her mother and her concerns.
-Many of the criticisms she faced were related to the existence of different expectations regarding women’s and men’s duties towards family.
-I have to admit that even I was ready to criticise her (as I would also censure a man in the same circumstances) before she explained how she was remembered of previous suffering by fulfilling her expected family duties.
+Many of the criticisms she faced are related to the existence of different expectations regarding women and men’s duties towards family.
+I have to admit that even I was ready to criticise her (as I would have also censured a man in the same circumstances) before she explained how she was remembered of previous suffering by fulfilling her expected family duties.

 “Indeed, I imposed that distance in part because of my feelings. (…) I was not always prepared to deal with the reminder of that connection.
 And so a part of me chose instead to flee.”

 Through a fantasy setting, The Tropic of Serpents also touches on quite critical social and scientific issues.
-Many mentions are made to the difficulties faced both by women and people from the lower classes to have their work recognised in the scientific realm.
+Many mentions are made about the difficulties faced both by women and people from the lower classes to have their work recognised in the scientific realm.
 There is also space to criticise prize hunting and reminisce about killing animals with scientific purposes.
-It’s quite clear that Isabella believes that people wouldn’t care for the preservations of dragons if the possibility of profit was part of the equation.
+It’s quite clear that Isabella believes that people wouldn’t care about the preservation of dragons if the possibility of profit was part of the equation.

 “Humanity is not known for its moderation.”

-On the other hand, the conflict and political situation in the Eriga continent should have been explained in a more careful way, as sometimes I felt quite lost in those machinations.
+On the other hand, the conflict and political situation in the Eriga continent should have been explained in a more careful way, as sometimes I became lost because of those machinations.
 In one of the chapters the political manoeuvrings are so suddenly mentioned that I didn’t fully understand them.
 The various uncommon names were also a contributing factor to my confusion, as they were not easy to memorise.